macadmins/nudge-python/README.md

 ## Credits
 This tool would not be possible without [nibbler](https://github.com/pudquick/nibbler), written by [Michael Lynn](https://twitter.com/mikeymikey).

-### Notes
-Because of the way git works, nudge will not contain the `Logs` folder required for the postinstall to complete.

-In order to create a properly working package, you will need to run the following command _before_ building the package:
-`munkipkg --sync /path/to/cloned_repo/nudge`.

 ## OS Support v1
 The following operating system and versions have been tested.
 - 10.10.0, 10.10.5